ygalanter/fitbit-flip-demo/README.md

 # Demo of fitbit-flip linrary

-This library allows you create flip animations in Fitbit apps and clockfaces.
+This simple digital is a demo of flip-animation library fitbit-flip.

 ![Example](screenshot.gif "Example")